jack-zh/zgoblog/README.md

 #zBlog.Go

-A fast and simple blog engine with [GoInk](https://github.com/fuxiaohei/GoInk) framework in Golang.

-zGoBlog is forked from [GoBlog](https://github.com/fuxiaohei/GoBlog)
+zGoBlog is forked and edit from [GoBlog](https://github.com/fuxiaohei/GoBlog)

 ### Installation